What Are the Symptoms of Moebius Syndrome?

 How Is Moebius Syndrome Treated?

-The ideal treatment for Moebius syndrome varies based on the severity of a patient’s symptoms and other factors.
-Once a patient receives a Moebius syndrome diagnosis, a personalized treatment plan is developed to ensure the patient can safely and effectively treat their symptoms.
+The ideal treatment varies based on the severity of a patient’s symptoms and other factors.
+Once a patient receives their diagnosis, a personalized treatment plan is developed to ensure the patient can safely and effectively treat their symptoms.

 A temporalis tendon transfer is one of the treatment options available to correct Moebius syndrome symptoms.
 This treatment involves reattachment of the temporalis muscle (used for chewing) to the corner of the mouth.

-During a temporalis tendon transfer, a small incision is made near the laugh lines of a Moebius syndrome patient’s mouth.
+During a temporalis tendon transfer, a small incision is made near the laugh lines of a patient’s mouth.
 Next, the temporalis muscle tendon is rotated and connected to the corner of the mouth.
-The result: a temporalis tendon transfer can restore dynamic facial movement and improve facial symmetry in Moebius syndrome patients.
+The result: a temporalis tendon transfer can restore dynamic facial movement and improve facial symmetry.

-A bilateral gracilis muscle transfer to the masseter nerve is another option to help patients dealing with Moebius syndrome.
+A bilateral gracilis muscle transfer to the masseter nerve is another option to help patients.
 The procedure involves harvesting the gracilis muscle (found in the inner thigh) and transferring it to a patient’s face.

-Bilateral selective neurolysis is a revolutionary treatment available to Moebius syndrome patients.
+Bilateral selective neurolysis is a revolutionary treatment available to patients.
 The surgery involves releasing the platysma muscles that pull the corners of the mouth down and otherwise hamper a patient’s ability to smile.
-To date, bilateral selective neurolysis has helped Moebius syndrome patients regain the ability to naturally smile, frown, and make other facial expressions.
+To date, bilateral selective neurolysis has helped patients regain the ability to naturally smile, frown, and make other facial expressions.

-Eyelid reconstruction can be performed for Moebius syndrome patients who experience crossed eyes or eyelid closure issues.
-Platinum chains, eyelid springs, and other eyelid reconstruction treatment options are offered, and they can help Moebius syndrome patients improve their vision and tighten their eyelid muscles.
+Eyelid reconstruction can be performed for patients who experience crossed eyes or eyelid closure issues.
+Platinum chains, eyelid springs, and other eyelid reconstruction treatment options are offered, and they can help patients improve their vision and tighten their eyelid muscles.

 Which Moebius Syndrome Treatment Option Is Right for You?

-Patients who have been diagnosed with Moebius syndrome but are uncertain about how to treat the condition can consult with Dr. Babak Azizzadeh of The Facial Paralysis Institute.
+The optimal treatment for Moebius syndrome varies.
+To identify the best course of action to address facial paralysis and other symptoms associated with the disorder, meet with a doctor.
+Next, a patient can receive proper testing to determine the root cause of their symptoms.
+Finally, the doctor can provide their patient with a personalized diagnosis and treatment.
+Patients who have been diagnosed with Moebius syndrome but are uncertain about how to treat the condition or have been dealing with long-term facial paralysis symptoms can consult with Dr. Babak Azizzadeh of The Facial Paralysis Institute.
 Dr. Azizzadeh is globally recognized for his facial plastic and reconstructive surgery and head and neck surgery expertise, and he can meet with a Moebius syndrome patient to explore a variety of treatment options.
 To learn more or to schedule a treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today